Add Phoenix API Key for tracing

 )

-After starting a Phoenix server, instrument boto3 prior to initializing a bedrock-runtime client.
+After connecting to your Phoenix server, instrument boto3 prior to initializing a bedrock-runtime client.
 All clients created after instrumentation will send traces on all calls to invoke_model.